 Because it was an embarrassing moment in his career, and he thought that's what everybody would associate with it.

-So when you have that kind of self-consciousness about things, even now, you know, uh some network, what is it, HBO?
+So when you have that kind of self-consciousness about things, even now, you know, some network, what is it, HBO?

 I don't know who.

-Somebody's putting a movie together over rather being fired at CBS.
+Somebody's putting a movie together over Rather being fired at CBS.

 And who is it playing?

-Robert Redford, I think, is playing rather.
+Robert Redford, I think, is playing Rather.

-And this whole movie is based on the fact that Rather got railroaded.
+Yet as Robert Redford's playing Rather, and this whole movie is based on the fact that Rather got railroaded and that he was right in this phony story.

-And this is how the left does things, like HBO is doing this movie on the Clarence Thomas Anita Hill hearings.
+Like HBO is doing this movie on the Clarence Thomas and Na Hill hearings.

 Well, that happened a long time ago, back in 1990.